shogan-ai/ocamlgrammarfuzzer/README.md

   We tried to use uniform generation but it is both (1) computationnally intensive and (2) not that useful for our use-cases (it is more valuable to favor difficult syntactic constructions).
+* **Coverage of lexer specification**.
+The fuzzer stresses the syntax but has only minimal knowledge of the lexical conventions of OCaml.
+It is not sufficient to detect errors due to whitespaces (such as unexpected line returns), repeated comments, doc strings etc.

 ---